Hubert-LEROUX/Hubert-LEROUX/README.md

 - 👋 Hi, I’m @Hubert from France
-- 👀 I’m interested in maths, physics, cryptography and algorithmy
+- 👀 I’m interested in maths and physics
 - 😎 I code in Python and C++ mainly
-- 🌱 I’m currently learning algorithmy through competitive programming
 - 💞️ I’m looking to collaborate with the use of the Github platform
-- 📫 How to reach me - hubertleroux1@gmail.com

 J'ai mis dans ce github quelques projets et codes que j'ai réalisé.
 Je suis particulièrement fier de certains comme: